| Reading

 Nickel and Dimed has

+already become a classic of undercover reportage.
 Millions of Americans work for poverty-level wages, and one day

 Barbara Ehrenreich decided to join them.
 She was inspired in part